-New upholstery is an attractive way to update old seating, but cutting the foam can seem intimidating.
-Here you’ll learn a simple, well-proven method that uses tools you may already own.
+New upholstery is an attractive way to update old seating, but cutting foam can sometimes be tricky.
+Here's how to get the job done using tools you may already own.

 To bring an old chair or other seating up to date, reupholstering is often in order, and cutting foam is a key step in this process.
 Although the foam will be hidden by fabric, care needs to be taken at this stage because poor shaping will often show through in the finished piece.
 Read on to learn the best way to cut foam for your next project.

 Choosing the correct foam is important but not difficult.
 There are three types generally used in upholstery: medium-density foam for furniture that will have only occasional use, high-density foam for day-to-day use, and outdoor foam for patio furniture that may get wet.
 Thicknesses range from 1 to 6 inches.

 Before You Begin

 Always buy foam from reputable sources.
 Cutting polyurethane foam should be perfectly safe because the foam is treated with flame-retardant chemicals during production.
 That said, untreated foam, which is extremely flammable, may be available at some outlets, so take care in where you shop.